Masala Republic

 Masala Republic is a 2014 Indian Malayalam-language dystopian political satirical spoof film directed by Visakh G. S. in his directorial debut.
-It stars an ensemble cast consisting of Indrajith Sukumaran, Aparna Nair, Sunny Wayne, Captain Raju, P. Balachandran, Mamukkoya, Shine Tom Chacko, Vinayakan, Vinay Forrt and Mala Aravindan.
-The story and dialogue of the film is by the director, while the screenplay was co-written by Arungeorge K. David.
+It stars an ensemble cast consisting of Indrajith Sukumaran, Aparna Nair, Sunny Wayne, Captain Raju, P. Balachandran, Mamukkoya, Shine Tom Chacko, Vinayakan, Vinay Forrt, and Mala Aravindan.
+The story and dialogue of the film are by the director, while the screenplay was co-written by Arungeorge K. David.

 The film is produced by Sukumar Thekkepat under the banner of Chemmeen Cinema.
-The music is composed by Jassie Gift and Kolkata based band Mrittika while the background scores are by the Widvaan band.
-Suresh Rajan is behind the camera while Manoj Kannoth did the editing works of the film and songs were choreographed by Imithiyas Aboobacker.
+The music is composed by Jassie Gift and Kolkata-based band Mrittika while the background scores are by the Widvaan band.
+Suresh Rajan is behind the camera while Manoj Kannoth did the editing works, and the songs were choreographed by Imithiyas Aboobacker.
 The film was released on 25 April 2014.
-The film mainly received negative reviews at that time. because at that time, Indian audience don't have taste in Spoof films.
-But later, the film was considered as one of the best Experimental film in Malayalam.
+It mainly received negative reviews at that time because the Indian audience didn't have much familiarity with Spoof films.
+But later, the film was considered one of the best Experimental film in Malayalam.